Last updated: Thursday, September 3, 2020

 On July 24, President Johnson announced that Albion College has partnered with Testing Centers of America (TCA) to provide extensive testing and monitoring of the entire Albion College community for the fall.

-Albion’s College’s COVID-19 testing and monitoring plan is comprehensive and on the forefront of public health responses to the current moment.
+Albion’s College’s COVID-19 testing and monitoring plan is on the forefront of public health responses to the current moment.
 One of the unique features of our testing plan is that it provides access for local residents and businesses to be included in the plan.
-This will help protect our wider community, as well as those on campus, demonstrating that we are all in this together.
+This will help protect our wider community, as well as those on campus.

 Be assured that all health data will be managed in a HIPAA-compliant manner.
 Specifically: Albion College and the Service Provider receiving data that contains protected health information (“PHI”) from Client shall: (a) comply with all applicable federal and state laws and regulations relating to the maintenance of the PHI, the safeguarding of the confidentiality of the PHI, and the use and disclosure of the PHI; (b) use and disclose the PHI only for the purpose(s) identified by the College, as otherwise required by law, and for no other purpose; (c) use appropriate safeguards to prevent the use and disclosure of the PHI, other than for a use or disclosure expressly, unless written permission of the Client is obtained.
 Clients will be provided with HIPAA disclosures and Informed Consent documentation on participation.